Blog

 • Hormonal Modulation via Incretins: Whey protein also enhances the release of incretin hormones, such as glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP).
 These hormones promote insulin secretion in response to nutrient intake and slow gastric emptying, thus improving glycemic control.

 Multiple studies have found that whey protein can trigger an insulin response similar to, or greater than, certain carbohydrate-rich foods.
-A 2005 study in the American Journal of Clinical Nutrition, for instance, showed that adding whey protein to meals significantly raised post-meal insulin levels in both healthy individuals and those with type 2 diabetes.
+A 2005 study in the American Journal of Clinical Nutrition, for instance, showed that including whey protein with meals significantly increased postprandial insulin levels in individuals with normal blood sugar levels as well as those with type 2 diabetes.

 However, whey protein does not spike blood sugar in the same way carbohydrates do.
 In fact, it may help lower post-meal glucose levels by slowing gastric emptying, increasing satiety, and improving glycemic control.
 These effects have led researchers to consider whey protein as beneficial for people with type 2 diabetes, as it can blunt postprandial glucose excursions.